Juul/notdhcpserver/README.md

 notdhcpserver and notdhcpclient are how sudo mesh extender nodes get an ip from a sudo mesh home node and how they establish a trust relationship upon physical connection.

-WE DO NOT YET CONSIDER THIS STABLE SOFTWARE.
+While this is fWE DO NOT YET CONSIDER THIS STABLE SOFTWARE.

 # Protocol